e-sparrow/WebViewController/README.md

 # WebViewController
 WebView handy wrapper to https://github.com/gree/unity-webview solution.

-Extension to the Birdhouse repository (https://github.com/e-sparrow/Birdhouse)
+Independent extension to the Birdhouse repository (https://github.com/e-sparrow/Birdhouse)

 How to use it?